Your autonomous systems are making infrastructure decisions. Give them the security context to make them correctly.

 04

-returns deterministic risk stateEvery query returns the same answer given the same inputs.
+Returns a single deterministic risk stateOne response per query.
+Same version always returns the same risk_state given the same underlying data.
 No probabilistic scoring.
 No ambiguity.

 // important